AdobeDocs/commerce-frontend-core/src/pages/ui-components/radio-set.md

 ---
-group: ui-components-guide
-title: Radioset component
+title: Radioset component | Commerce Frontend Development
+decsription:
 ---

+# Radioset component

 The Radioset component is a shortcut for [Checkboxset](checkboxset.html), with the input type set to the radio button.